Classes and Planning

 Each summer, instructors from the Science Illustration Graduate Certificate Program host condensed summer classes.
 All levels are welcome - from interested amateurs and professionals honing their skills, to high school and college students who want to sketch the natural environment or learn to draw what they observe.

-- You will receive an email from Extended@csumb.edu after your registration is processed.
+• You will receive a confirmation email from Extended@csumb.edu once your registration is processed.

-Once you have completed registration, please continue to check the CSUMB email address that is assigned to you as the course dates approach.
+• Check your CSUMB email regularly.
 Instructors will communicate with you via this email address with any changes to the supply list, course materials, and classroom location.

 Cost and payment